Utkarshalways/CoNotes/README.md

-# Writing the content into a markdown file

 # CoNotes

 CoNotes is a web application designed to help you efficiently create, organize, and manage your notes.
 Whether you're a student, professional, or someone who loves jotting down ideas, CoNotes provides a simple and intuitive interface to keep all your notes in one place.